l3v5y/AgFx/README.md

 # AgFx Windows Phone App and Data Caching Framework
-### Build great data-connected Windows Phone 7 applications.
+### Build great data-connected WP8, W8 etc. applications

-Welcome to AgFx, a framework for building Windows Phone 7 applications.
-This framework exists because many apps for Windows Phone 7 run into the same types of problems around managing data, keeping work off of the UI thread, and optimizing network usage.
+Welcome to AgFx, a framework for building Windows (Phone) applications.
+This framework exists because many apps run into the same types of problems around managing data, keeping work off of the UI thread, and optimizing network usage.
 It's goal is to make all of this easy so you can focus on writing your application.

 To get started with AgFx, check out [this tutorial](http://agfx.codeplex.com/wikipage?title=Tutorial&referringTitle=Home) which not only walks through the basic process of building an AgFx-based application, but also gives an overview of what the framework can do.

 AgFx currently supports:

-* Windows Phone 7
+* Windows Phone 8
-* Windows Phone 7.5 (Mango)
+* Windows Phone 8.1

-### Project Status

-AgFx is in the process of being moved to GitHub from it's original home on [CodePlex](http://agfx.codeplex.com)

-### NuGet
-AgFx is also available via NuGet [here](http://nuget.org/List/Packages/AgFx).
+* .Net 4.5
+* Windows 8

 ### Features